simrenbasra/simys-blog/_posts/2025-08-03-email_genie_part6.md

   <img src="{{ site.baseurl }}/assets/email-genie/phase_6/classif_define_models.png" alt="Classif step 4" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

-Rather than writing separate code blocks for each model, I defined all the models in a single dictionary making it easier to loop through and train them using the same block of code.
+Rather than writing separate code blocks for each model, I defined all the models in a single dictionary making it easier to loop through and train.

 #### **Step 5: Train models and store results**